 As predicted by Mr. Smith and the lower federal courts, the State’s secretive process for managing executions produced yet another torturous, failed execution attempt.

 Execution Scheduled Despite Jury Life Verdict

 Kenny Smith’s jury decided by a vote of 11-1 that he should be sentenced to life in prison without the possibility of parole.
 But his elected trial judge overrode the jury’s verdict and imposed the death penalty.
-And even though Alabama abolished judge override in 2017, the State still planned to execute Mr. Smith on November 17.
+And even though Alabama abolished judge override in 2017, the State still plans to execute Mr. Smith.